 PepsiCo's Gatorade launched a mobile video series aimed at student athletes who have been a core target throughout the sports drink brand's history.
 Gatorade collaborated with Hudl, a video platform for coaches and athletes to record and share highlight reels, to integrate its branding with original content.

 Gatorade's "Skills & Drills" series is hosted on Hudl's iOS and Android apps, helping to reach student athletes on mobile platforms where they're likely to watch sports-related videos.
-Each of series' 24 episodes features advice from a professional athlete, coach or doctor on how to improve athletic performance.
+Each of the series' 24 episodes features advice from a professional athlete, coach or doctor on how to improve athletic performance.
 Jayson Tatum from the Boston Celtics, for example, offers tips on cardio training, per information shared with Marketing Dive.

 "A lot of the things Gatorade talks about are the same thing that Hudl talks about, in terms of helping athletes reach the next level and being part of their whole journey," said Matt Mueller, chief operating officer of Hudl.
 "We're looking for brand partners that help improve the athlete's experience in getting ready."